keyestudio/KT0351-Sengo2-Smart-Vision-Card-Maker-Extension-Kit/docs/Introduction.md

 Sengo2 AI Vision Card Maker Extension Kit (3-in-1 Car) includes a smart vision module specially designed for maker education, which is perfectly compatible with Lego building blocks and the Arduino ecosystem.
 This module integrates a multi-core AI processor and supports 10 machine vision functions such as color recognition, label code tracking, face detection, and real-time deep learning.
 Through plug-and-play hardware interfaces and open-source projects, students can quickly build vision-driven projects such as cars and robotic arms, and easily from graphical programming to Python/Arduino code development.
 What an ideal teaching aid for cultivating AI thinking and engineering capabilities!

-Features:

-**Compatible with LEGO**
+**Features:**

-   - Modular snap-on design, directly embedded in the Lego technic structure **Full-stack visual Capability**
+**Compatible with LEGO**：Modular snap-on design, directly embedded in the Lego technic structure

-   - Basic → Advanced → Developed: Color block Tracking/QR Code Recognition → Object Detection → Custom Deep Learning Model Deployment
+**Full-stack visual Capability**：Basic → Advanced → Developed: Color block Tracking/QR Code Recognition → Object Detection → Custom Deep Learning Model Deployment

-**Multiple Programming Languages**
-   - KidsBlock Graphical Programming (for Primary and Secondary School Students) & Arduino/C++/MicroPython (High School/University Students)
+**Multiple Programming Languages**：KidsBlock Graphical Programming (for Primary and Secondary School Students) & Arduino/C++/MicroPython (High School/University Students)

-**High Compatibility**
-   - Compatible with development boards such as Arduino UNO, Arduino Nano, ESP32, and Pico **AI Recognition Training**
+**High Compatibility**：Compatible with development boards such as Arduino UNO, Arduino Nano, ESP32, and Pico

-   - Support model training.
+**AI Recognition Training**：Support model training.
 Students can independently train their own exclusive recognition models (such as garbage classification recognition)